Natalie Portman Missing The Oscars Due To Pregnancy

 Although her absence is understandable given her advanced stage of pregnancy, there were indications that Natalie was making an effort to attend the Oscars if possible.
 Us Weekly reports that she had asked her stylist to make some dress selections for her and had asked her hair and makeup team to standby in case she did attend.
 Natalie did attend the Golden Globes back in January wearing a widely praised bright yellow Prada gown and the SAG Awards at the end of January wearing a loose-fitting white Dior Haute Couture dress.

 E!
 Online reports that Natalie Portman was also nominated this year for an Independent Spirit Award.
 That nomination is also for Jackie.
 Women nominated alongside Portman for the ISA Best Female Lead were Annette Benning for 20th Century Women, Sasha Lane for American Honey, Isabelle Huppert for Elle, and Ruth Negga for Loving.
-That ceremony was held last night and the award went to Isabelle Huppert.
+That award ceremony was held last night, and the category was won by Isabelle Huppert.

-Nominated alongside Portman for the Academy Award for Best Actress are Huppert and Negga as well as Meryl Streep for Florence Foster Jenkins and Emma Stone for La La Land.
-Jackie, directed by Pablo Larrain, has also been nominated for Best Feature Film, Best Editing, Best Score, and Best Costume Design.
-In the film, Natalie portrays Jackie Kennedy’s life in the days following the assassination of her husband, President John F. Kennedy.

 Take a look back at nominee #NataliePortman's best style through the years as she will be skipping the #Oscarshttps://t.co/3tXR9ArVEv pic.twitter.com/PJonfGCntu